MWelHeb/empirical_eyes/Data_Science_Projects.md

 - [Data_Preparation_(01__run_covid_sv_1.py)](01_run_covid_sv_1.py)
 - [Web_Application_(02_web_covid_sv_1.py)](02_web_covid_sv_1.py)

 Every data analysis starts of with finding/getting an appropriate data source to be analyzed.
 In my case basically in a first step a Google search directed me to the GitHub Data Source: D2019 Novel Coronavirus COVID-19 (2019-nCoV) Data Repository by Johns Hopkins CSSE.

-Moreover, in order to extract the data from the John Hopkins University GitHub Data Repository and to further work with it in Python it is very useful to install pandas, which is a very powerful Python data analysis library.
+In order to extract this data from the John Hopkins University GitHub Data Repository and to further work with it in Python it is very useful to install pandas, which is a very powerful Python data analysis library.
 The installation of pandas is done very easily via the package manager pip using the following command:

 `pip install pandas`